“I have a LinkedIn. But I don’t know where it is.”

 That is, in my opinion, if you’re committed to sucking, it’s better to have no profile and keep prospects wondering about your technophobia, rather than have a terrible one that removes all doubt.

 LinkedIn can help older lawyers show they’re still in the game.

 The good news is that once you have a credible LinkedIn profile, it’s a marketing tool that lingers.
 It sits online near the top of the first page for every single Google search for your name, 24/7/365, just waiting patiently to tell interested prospects your story.

 Yes, setting up a credible LinkedIn attorney profile can require a fairly sizable upfront time commitment.
 But it’s worth it.
 And you can get help.
 There are plenty of legitimate legal marketing consultants and writers who can help.
 I’ve written my share of bold lawyer “About” sections (i.e. the summary at the top, below the heading section).
-For a few of my favorite examples, click here and here.
-Here’s a bio I wrote for one of the nation’s top big-case insurance-defense trial lawyers.
-I wanted to be bold, to lead with his remarkable trial record, without seeming to brag about it.
+For a few of my favorite examples, click here, here, and here.

 Need LinkedIn training for your lawyers?
-Call Ross for a quote on one of his popular programs!
+Call Ross now for a quote on one of his popular programs!